MIKUiqnw0/3d-visualizer/README.md

 3d-visualizer
 =============

-Audio visualization in a 3D environment.
-Uses libraries jFlac, jTransform with the jME SDK.
-Personal learning record and demo.
+Audio visualization in a 3D environment that uses libraries jFlac and jTransform along with the jME SDK.
+Developed primarily to learn and grasp concepts of digital signal processing while modifying attributes of objects on a 3D plane.